Holmus/CapStat/SDD.md

 ![Figure X. The relationships between layers](./images/top_layer_modules.png)

-*Figure X. The reltionship between layers.
+*Figure X. The relationship between layers.
 Note that the top layer, called only "capstat", contains only one class, Main, with the single main method that starts the program, and nothing else It is therefore not mentioned int the list of layers.**

 #####2.2.2 Decomposition into subsystems
 The model layer and the infrastructure layer consists of submodules.
 The hierarchical philosophy applies here as well: a lower ordered package may not be aware of a higher ordered one.
-See figure X and X for a diagram of realtionships between packages.
+See figure X and X for a diagram of relationships between packages.

 The model layer consists of the following subsystems:
 * **Statistics package** contains a class for representing a match that has been played and saved, a repository for storing and saving matches, and means of creating plottable statistics for played games.